-D.Notification of Interested Parties.
+C. Notification of Interested Parties

-The Los Angeles Water Board has notified the Dischargers and interested agencies and persons of its intent to prescribe WDRs for the discharges and has provided them with an opportunity to submit their written comments and recommendations.
-Details of the notification are provided in the Fact Sheet.
+The Los Angeles Water Board has notified the Discharger and interested agencies and persons of its intent to prescribe WDRs for the discharge and has provided them with an opportunity to submit their written comments and recommendations.
+Details of the notification are provided in Attachment F - Fact Sheet of this Order.

-E.Consideration of Public Comment.
+D. Consideration of Public Comment